 Make sure you’re comparing apples to apples.
 When you’re comparing quotes, make sure you put in the same amount of info on each quote.
 Check to see if you’re getting any extra coverage or missing any discounts, and that the deductible and pay schedule are the same.

 Look for specialist insurance.
-Driving for business, rideshare drivers and adding on coverage can all affect your premiums.
+Driving for business, rideshare driving and adding on coverage can all affect your premiums.
 If you’re not getting good rates from the big national companies, look for a company that specializes in the coverage you need.

 Balance the best coverage with the cheapest rates.
 The goal is to get the right coverage for you with the best deal.
 But consider every factor that might be important, such as how easy it will be to make claims, or whether you’ll pay extra for perks you need.
-It’s helpful to consider at least two to three of the cheapest quotes with the same level of coverage you need.
+It’s helpful to consider at least 2 to 3 of the cheapest quotes with the same level of coverage you need.

 Consider customer satisfaction.
 While price is a big reason many people switch insurance, issues with billing or customer service are another big reason drivers shop around.
 When your’e comparing quotes, look into each company’s customer satisfaction ratings to avoid denied or lengthy claims